 - Use Two Factor Authentication (2FA): Use two-factor authentication to protect your logins.
 Even if a bad guy gets their hands on your login and password, they can’t complete a login without the second part of the login identification, which is usually sent via email or text, or requires a code generated by an app or keyfob.

 Ideally, a data breach should be detected internally, but sadly third parties remain the main method of data breach detection.
-The 2017 Verizon Data Breach Investigation Report lists fraud protection, law enforcement and third parties as the main source of data breach detection, outnumbering internal detection methods at a nearly three-to-one rate.
+The 2017 Verizon Data Breach Investigation Report lists fraud protection, law enforcement, and third parties as the main sources of data breach detection, outnumbering internal detection methods at a nearly three-to-one rate.

 Internally detecting a data breach should be as simple as putting a monitoring or auditing system in place, which would detect anything that isn’t “normal” data access.
 However, in many cases, a data breach is discovered by an outside firm, such as the Sonic credit card database breach that was discovered by the company’s credit card processor.

 “Data breaches” have been around as long as paper.
-(A “data breach” would consist of a bad actor making off with a file folder full of printed documents.)
-However, the first major “modern” data breach took place in March 2005, when 1.4 million credit card records were stolen from DSW Show Warehouse.
+(A “data breach” back then would consist of a bad actor making off with a file folder full of printed documents.)
+However, the first major “modern” data breach took place in March 2005, when 1.4 million credit card records were stolen from DSW Shoe Warehouse.

 In June 2005, some 40 million credit card accounts were exposed from payment card processor CardSystems Solutions.

 Bank of America Corporation disclosed an April 22 data breach that affected clients that had applied for the U.S. Small Business Administration’s Paycheck Protection Program (PPP).
-The breach allowed other SBA-authorized lenders and their vendors to view B of A clients' information.
+The breach allowed other SBA-authorized lenders and their vendors to view Bank of America clients' information.

 While Bank of America didn’t disclose exactly how many clients were affected by the breach, over 305,000 PPP relief applications have been processed by Bank of America with the SBA.